tongdiaoZS/Ray-tracing-Vulkan/README.md

 2. Implemented a simple **PBR** material;
 3. Encapsulate light, objects, and environments into different **class** or **struct** to improve readability;
 4. Acceleration using **multi-threading**;
+5. Can use the control to modify object properties.

+## Result
+I using AMD R7 5800H to render piture in **6-7ms**.

 ## Build
 ### Windows